The club was founded in 1960 to: -

-These are held on Tuesdays and Fridays from 7.15pm in the St Ippolyts Village Hall and the inoculation certificate must be produced prior to the dog being brought into the hall, and at annual renewal of membership.
+These are held on Tuesdays from 7.15pm and Fridays from 6.45 pm in the St Ippolyts Village Hall and the inoculation certificate and microchip certificate must be produced prior to the dog being brought into the hall, and at annual renewal of membership.

 Puppies should come as soon as their inoculations have taken effect and the aim of their classes is to socialise them, introduce them to the hall environment and provide initial basic training..